 An enduring dream: like his father, Leopold, Wolfgang Amadé Mozart dreams of a position at court – but fails to obtain one.

 In 1765 Wolfgang and Nannerl Mozart contracted smallpox, which precluded any further performances at the Imperial Court in Vienna.
-They slowly recovered, although Wolfgang was to bear the scars on his face for the rest of his life.
-Not until the end of 1767 were they well enough to perform in front of the empress.
+They slowly recovered, and it was not until the end of 1767 that were they well enough to perform in front of the empress.
 She received them clad in the black mourning attire she had adopted since the death of her husband, Franz Stephan.

 In the meantime Maria Theresa had made her son, Joseph, co-regent over the Austrian lands.
 He was now responsible for opera and theatre, but was however very thrifty by nature.
 He asked the twelve-year-old Wolfgang whether he wanted to compose an opera, but neglected to issue an official commission, as the Mozarts had hoped.
 The Italian opera that Wolfgang composed was never performed and he did not receive a fee.
 Leopold Mozart quarrelled with the musicians and blamed the Viennese for having no interest in ‘serious matters’.

 The increasing importance of middle-class patrons is illustrated by the fact that Mozart, for want of imperial commissions, composed the pastoral Singspiel Bastien and Bastienne for the wealthy and famous physician and magnetist Franz Mesmer.